Bowman wrecks backup in practice, will drive Johnson’s spare

 Points leader Joey Logano will be starting eighth Sunday in his Team Penske Ford as he goes for his third victory at New Hampshire, which he calls his “home track.”

-Logano, who is from Middletown, Connecticut, said New Hampshire is the first place he saw a Cup Series race and loves racing in front of New England fans.
+Logano, from Middletown, Connecticut, said New Hampshire is the first place he saw a Cup Series race and loves racing in front of New England fans.

 “There’s nothing like winning at your home track so you really want to make it happen there,” Logano said.